 You might be interested in these.

-Here are some examples of conflicting underage alcohol drinking laws within states.
+Conflicting underage alcohol drinking laws in states.

 In Arkansas, it is illegal for those under 21 to possess alcohol.
 There are no exceptions.
 But state law specifically permits family members to furnish alcohol to other family members who are under 21.

 California law permits those under 21 to possess alcohol in private locations (except a vehicle), or with a spouse, parent, or guardian.
 But furnishing alcohol to such a person is illegal, with no exceptions.
 And it is illegal for those under 21 to buy alcohol.
 So how do the young drinkers get their alcohol, which they can legally possess?

 Under 21 and live in Idaho?
 You may legally possess beer or wine in a private residence with your parent or guardian.
 But you may not drink it.
 You may not purchase it.
 And no one may furnish it to you.
 There are no exceptions.

 In Illinois, it’s legal for those under 21 to drink alcohol in a private residence with a parent or guardian.
 But no one may legally furnish alcohol to those of that age.
 Nor may they legally buy it themselves.
 There are no exceptions to these furnish or purchase laws.

 Kentucky permits a parent or guardian to furnish their under-21 offspring alcohol.
 But it is illegal for the latter to possess the it.
 There are no exceptions to the prohibition against possession.